AceDataCloud/FluxAPI/docs/flux_images_generation_api_integration_guide.md

 - `success`: the status of the image generation task at this time.
 - `task_id`: the ID of the image generation task at this time.
-- `trace_id`: the tracking ID of the image generation at this time.
+- `trace_id`: the trace ID of the image generation at this time.
 - `data`: the result list of the image generation task at this time.
   - `image_url`: the link to the image generation task.
   - `prompt`: the prompt.